 From our rich meat dishes and hearty pies to our healthy salads and light grilled fish, the Greek cuisine is quite versatile.

-10. Have a drink with a view of the Acropolis
+25. Have a drink with a view of the Acropolis

 Ten or fifteen years ago, bars with a view to the Acropolis were pretty hard to find.
 Crazy!
 Nowadays, there are plenty, especially if you include the rooftop bars of recently opened hotels.